statechannels/website/server/docs/getting-started.md

 ## initContract()

 This is where you'll create a TruffleContract object corresponding to the **HighRoller.sol** solidity contract.
 When developing your own apps, you'll use Truffle to point to your contract as you develop it.
+Let's fill some of the details in now.

 ```typescript
 async function initContract() {